datamesse/blog/_posts/2021-02-27-support-ticket-update-times-dataset-generator-in-excel.markdown

 Randomised support ticket update date/time dataset generator made using Excel.

 This dataset generator is free-to-use and targeted for anyone wanting to create data dashboards based on response times between support agents and end users.
 Please note this is a makeshift template using vlookups and randomisation, so what it creates is minimal and still requires some manual intervention.

-If you end up using it, I would really appreciate a shout out tweet via [@data_messe](https://twitter.com/data_messe/), especially if it's for something you've posted online, so I know it has helped someone.

 ![Random support ticket update dataset generator](https://github.com/datamesse/blog/blob/master/assets/images/blog/2021-02-27-support-ticket-update-times-dataset-generator-in-excel/01.png?raw=true)